kestra-io/docs/content/docs/05.developer-guide/13.cicd/index.md

 }
 ```

-You can store the code shown above into a file named `main.tf`.
-Then run the following commands from the same directory where you stored that `main.tf` file:
+You can save the code shown above in a file named `main.tf`.
+Then, run the following commands from the same directory where you stored that `main.tf` file:

 ```bash
 terraform init # downloads the terraform provider for Kestra